 We love to see what our members make and how you get creative.
-So when you’re done with your paper plant, remember to share it with us on Instagram or Facebook by tagging #MadeWithLia.
+So when you’re done with your paper plant, remember to share it with us on Instagram or Facebook with the hashtag #MadeWithLia.
 You can also share it on our Facebook page for members.
-Happy crafting! ~ Lia and team
+Happy crafting!

 This content uses links from which we may earn a commission.
 Disclosure.